Held annually on Memorial Day beginning at 11:00am at the MI State Police Post.

-Wayland Memorial Day Events Announced All are invited to Wayland’s annual Memorial Day events scheduled for Monday, May 29th.
-Veterans are needed for cemetery honors and parade participation.
-The bus for the cemetery honors will depart at 7:45 am from the Wayland VFW.
-The cemetery schedule is: 8:30am Hooker, 9:00am Native American, 9:25am Germond, 9:45am St. Cyril’s, 10:00am Hill, 10:20am Elmwood.
+All are invited to Wayland’s VFW Annual Memorial Day events scheduled for Monday, May 29th.
+Veterans are needed for cemetery honors (including rifle and taps) and parade participation.
+The bus for the cemetery honors will depart by 7:30am from the Wayland VFW.
+Please arrive by 7:15am.
+The cemetery schedule is:

 Held on the first Saturday (immediately following the first Friday in December) is the Annual Christmas Parade beginning at 11:00am.
 Parade line up begins at 10:00am at the Wayland VFW Post #7581 and concludes at the Wayland Fire Department.
-Visits with Santa will take place at the WFD immediately following the parade.
 Non-profits are eligible to win a cash prize for decorating according to the parade theme (announced in October).
 City Police parade rules are enforced and should be reviewed prior to participation.
 Parade rules can be viewed at the bottom of this page.

 City Police Parade Rules are as follows: